Press & Media

 On firewall change failure modes

-After 280 enterprise migrations, the failure modes are predictable: shadow rules, manual translation errors between vendor syntaxes, and ownership gaps.
+Across 280+ enterprise migrations, the failure modes are predictable: shadow rules, manual translation errors between vendor syntaxes, and ownership gaps.
 None of these are technology problems — they are process and tooling problems.
-FwChange exists because the same preventable failures kept appearing across DAX-30 clients.
+FwChange exists because the same preventable failures kept appearing across regulated estates.

 On AI in firewall management